Joepocalyptic/Table-Format/README.md

 #### This tool is a Table Formatter that imports raw text from a file and turns it into a BBCode or HTML table.
 More languages are soon to come!
 This program is made with Java, more specifically the JavaFX Application libraries.
 You will need a valid [JRE](https://www.java.com/en/download/manual.jsp) to run it.
 ###### _Previously known as GlossaryFX._

-Let's see how to use it!
+Let's see how you use it!

 ---

 Newlines are read as the table row separator.
 You may choose the table data separator within the program itself.
 Here's a valid file if your data separator was '**:**':

 ___